A Brownian particle in a microscopic periodic potential: Bounding integral functionals over a life cycle

 The last two terms on the right side of~(\ref{ThisCanNotStandMan}) are similar, so we will only treat the last.
-By Rosenthal's inequality (see e.g. \cite{Rosenthal}, Lemma~2.1), there is a $C''$ such that
+By Rosenthal's inequality there is a $C''$ such that

-For the second inequality, we have used the standard technique to bound the supremum in the second term with $\big(\sup_{n}a_{n}\big)^{2}\leq \sum_{n}a_{n}^{2}$ and Jensen's inequality, and we have also included the odd terms.
-The first term in the third inequality is bounded with the equality~(\ref{FlapJack}) and by including the odd terms.
-For the second term in the third equality is by inserting a nested conditional expectation with respect to $\tilde{\mathcal{F}}_{\tau_{n-1}^{-}}$ for the $n$th term in sum and applying the argument in~(\ref{Hacks}).
-To bound both terms on the right side, we apply Lemma~\ref{TheCs} and Lemma~\ref{Marsupial} as above.
+For the second inequality, we have used the standard technique to bound the supremum in the second term by using $\big(\sup_{n}a_{n}\big)^{2}\leq \sum_{n}a_{n}^{2}$ and Jensen's inequality, and we have also included the odd-numbered terms.
+The first term in the third inequality is bounded with the equality~(\ref{FlapJack}) and by including the odd-numbered terms.
+The second term in the third equality is bounded by inserting a nested conditional expectation with respect to $\tilde{\mathcal{F}}_{\tau_{n}^{-}}$ for the $n$th term in the sum and applying the argument in~(\ref{Hacks}).
+To bound both terms on the right side, we can apply Lem.~\ref{TheCs} and Lem.~\ref{Marsupial} as above.